This post contains affiliate links. Please read my disclosures.

 The quest for the perfect Gluten-Free Shortbread was not one undertaken lightly.
 I have an absolute weakness for shortbread and dearly missed it when I switched to a gluten-free diet.
 Although humble in origin, the beautiful buttery taste of shortbread elevates the confection to a more special status than mere biscuit or cookie.

-The right flour combination for this particular bake eluded me for a long time.
-I threw myself a mini party when achieving this final version.
-It ticks all the boxes to create the perfect shortbread in taste and texture.
+The right gluten-free flour combination for this particular bake eluded me for a long time.
+It is often the case that the simpler baked goods can be more tricky to convert into gluten free recipes, especially where regular flour is such an integral part of the recipe with few other ingredients.
+So I threw myself a mini party when achieving this delicious gluten-free version which produced the perfect shortbread in taste and texture.

 What is shortbread?